tools/list. A single

 Two roles, two endpoints

-Closient acts as both authorization server and resource server in
+Closient acts as both authorization server and resource server in this stack:| Role | What it does | Discovery endpoint |

 | Authorization Server | Issues and validates OAuth tokens, hosts the consent screen, manages refresh. | /.well-known/oauth-authorization-server |